ChristianLempa/videos/github-actions-tutorial/README.md

-# Using GitHub Actions, in a Homelab?
+# Using GitHub Actions, in a self-hosted Homelab?

-DESCRIPTION, HASHTAGS
+Are you interested in automating your Homelab?
+Then learning GitHub Actions is a great way to get started!
+With GitHub Actions, you can automate the process of building, testing, and deploying applications on a Kubernetes Cluster.
+Instead of spending your day in front of a terminal, you can just sit back and let GitHub Actions do all the work for you.
+In this video, I’ll show you how to set up a project, install a self-hosted runner, and deploy an app on your local Kubernetes Cluster.
+Tune in to learn more about Homelab automation with GitHub Actions! #GitHubActions #Homelab #Automation

 Video: VIDEOLINK

 ---
 ## Prerequisites

-TODO: Before you can xyz, you need to abc.
+- Local Kubernetes Cluster
+- GitHub Account
+- Linux Server at Home

 ---
 ## Set up an organization in GitHub